Frequently Asked Questions

 If I change my mind about a course once I have started can I change?

-This is possible but as the AS is a one year course any changes must be made very quickly.
+This may be possible but any changes must be requested very quickly and will depend on space availability and your grade profile.
 Your tutor and other staff will support you in this.

 What happens if a subject is cancelled?